Learn More About Your Energy Bill

 PJM should take three actions:

-• Reform the interconnection queue by improving the way clean energy resources are approved and connected to the grid.
+• Reform the waiting line for projects by improving the way reliable, affordable energy resources are approved and connected to the grid.

-• Build out transmission lines connecting renewable projects to the grid faster.
+• Build out transmission lines connecting clean projects to the grid faster.

-• Revise market rules so that any renewable energy resources that are connected to the grid count as new capacity.
-The current system leads to renewables not being counted correctly in capacity auctions, resulting in inflated costs for us.
+• Revise market rules so that any clean energy resources connected to the grid are correctly counted as new capacity, lowering costs for consumers.

 • Raise your voice!
-The only way PJM will change their ways is through public pressure.
+Public pressure is the only way PJM will prioritize affordable, reliable energy solutions that keep the lights on and your bills lower.
 Join the fight to get more information on how to get involved in your state.

 It’s time to demand a shift away from aging, expensive fossil fuel plants.
 Contact your representatives and PJM to demand immediate reforms that prioritize consumers and the environment over outdated practices and special interests.